Lokankara/Microservice/tester/README.md

 Write a method that takes as input the number of goals scored by a varsity team in each game in 2023.
 The method returns the average of the goals scored per game.

-Write a method that takes an array of unique integer values as input and returns an array in which each of the numbers in the input array occurs 2 times

 Write a method that takes an array of non-unique integer values as input and returns an array of unique values.

-Write a method that takes a set of digits as input and leaves only the digits 0

 Write a method that takes an int integer as input and returns the sum of all digits of that number